 The Swiss-T1 cluster supercomputer comprises 32 nodes, 8 switches and 4 nodes per switch.
 We have therefore 5 possibilities of allocating nodes to each switch (from 0 to 4 nodes).
 This yields $5^8 = 390625$ different node allocation patterns.
-To limit our choice to really different patterns of underlying topologies, we have computed the liquid throughputs for each of the 390625 topologies (taking into account the static routing).
-Because of various symmetries within the network, many of these topologies yield an identical liquid throughput and only 362 topologies yielding different liquid throughput values were obtained.
+To limit our choice to substantially different patterns of underlying topologies, we have computed the liquid throughputs for each of the 390625 topologies (taking into account the static routing).
+Because of various symmetries within the network, many of these topologies yield identical liquid throughputs and only 362 unique liquid throughput values were obtained.
+We selected one representative topology for each throughput value.
+Therefore 362 topologies yielding different liquid throughput values are obtained.

-Figure 40 shows these 362 traffic patterns (topologies), each one being characterized by the number of contributing nodes and by its liquid throughput.
+Figure 40 shows these 362 traffic patterns (topologies), each one characterized by the number of contributing nodes and by its liquid throughput.
 Depending on how a given number of nodes are allocated in the cluster, the corresponding underlying network changes its topology considerably.
 Therefore for any given number of nodes, Figure 40 shows that the liquid throughput varies considerably.

 Figure 40.
-For a given number of contributing nodes all possible allocation of nodes yielding different liquid throughputs communication intensive programs (of high priority).
-In these experiments the allocation strategy is simple and the fairness among several communication intensive jobs is not considered.
+For a given number of contributing nodes, all possible allocations of nodes yielding different liquid throughputs

 The management system for Computing in Distributed Networked Environment (CODINE) and the Load Sharing Facility (LSF) are the job allocation and the scheduling consoles used in Swiss-T1 [Byun00], [Hassaine02].
-Taking into account the data of Figure 40 the CODINE and LSF job allocation systems of Swiss-T1 are experimentally tuned for
+Taking into account the data of Figure 40 the CODINE and LSF job allocation systems of Swiss-T1 are experimentally tuned for communication intensive programs (of high priority).
+In these experiments the allocation strategy is simple and the fairness among several communication intensive jobs is not considered.